DataDog/hiring-engineers/answers.md

 with the following settings
 1. Threshold alert
-2. monitor "my_metric"
+2. Monitor "my_metric"
-3. alert condition of >=800 and warning threshold of >=500
+3. Alert condition of >=800 and warning threshold of >=500
-4. following action :
+4. Following action :
 ```{{#is_alert}} My metric is in alert mode (avg >=800) {{/is_alert}}

 {{#is_warning}} My metric is in warning mode (avg >=500) {{/is_warning}}